JohnnyonFlame/FNAPatches/README.md

 - **PanzerPaladinPatches**: Fixes breakage when running non-Steam, newer FNA builds and does general optimizations.
 - **BleedPatches**: Fixes startup failures on certain FNA+SDL2 combinations.
 - **TMNTSR-Mods**: Load custom sound assets on TMNT: Shredder's Revenge.
+- **TMNTSRPatches**: Provides Performance settings, fixes Deadlocks on OpenGL, fixes file paths on Linux and more.
 - **MMLoader**: Force loading applications with MONOMODDED_*.dll redirection, change the AppDomain's BaseDirectory and more.

 ### Usage: